-We expect to close the Pine Mountain acquisition between December 10, 2004 and December 23, 2004.
-However, the closing of the acquisition is subject to the conditions set forth in the section entitled "Risk factors- Our pending Pine Mountain acquisition may not close as anticipated" beginning on Page S-13 of this prospectus supplement.
+We anticipate the acquisition will close by the end of June 2005.
+However, the closing of the acquisition is subject to the conditions set forth in the section entitled "Risk factors-Our pending Permian Basin acquisition may not close as anticipated" beginning on page S-13 of this prospectus supplement.
 We cannot assure you that the acquisition will close, and this offering is not conditioned on the closing of the acquisition.
-We plan to use the proceeds of this offering, along with funds we currently intend to borrow under our Senior Credit Facility to finance all of our obligations related to the Pine Mountain acquisition.
-See "Use of proceeds" on page S-22 of this prospectus supplement.
-We will likely use the proceeds of this offering to pay down our Senior Credit Facility until the closing of the Pine Mountain acquisition or following the closing, or, if for any reason the closing of the Pine Mountain acquisition does not occur, for general corporate purposes.
+We plan to use the proceeds of this offering, along with funds we currently intend to borrow under our bank credit facility, to finance all of our obligations related to the acquisition.
+See "Use of proceeds" on page S-20 of this prospectus supplement.
+We will likely use the proceeds of this offering to pay down our bank credit facility until the closing of the acquisition or following the closing, or, if for any reason the closing of the acquisition does not occur, for general corporate purposes.

-In summary, we believe that Range will derive the following benefits from the Pine Mountain acquisition:
+We believe that Range will derive the following benefits from the acquisition: